-Mental Health Facilities Improvement bonds were issued to support capital projects to preserve and maintain both State and community-based facilities operated and/or licensed by OMH, OPWDD, and OASAS.
-As of March 31, 2016, approximately \$1.1 billion of Mental Health Facilities Improvement bonds were outstanding.
-The State currently has no plans to issue additional Mental Health Facilities Improvement bonds.
+Mental Health Facilities Improvement Bonds were issued to support capital projects to preserve and maintain both State and community-based facilities operated and/or licensed by OMH, OPWDD, and OASAS.
+A major source of patient revenues for these bonds are Federal Medicaid payments for services delivered by OPWDD.
+Debt service coverage for FY 2018 is currently projected at approximately 8.7 times for existing Mental Health Facilities Improvement Bonds.
+As of March 31, 2017, approximately \$754 million of Mental Health Facilities Improvement Bonds were outstanding.
+The State currently has no plans to issue additional Mental Health Facilities Improvement Bonds.